sqldelight/sqldelight/docs/common/migrations.md

 The `.sq` file always describes how to create the latest schema in an empty database.
 If your database is currently on an earlier version, migration files bring those databases up-to-date.

+If the driver supports it, migrations are run in a transaction.
+You should not surround your migrations in `BEGIN/END TRANSACTION`, as this can cause a crash with some drivers.

 ## Versioning

 The first version of the schema is 1.
 Migration files are named `<version to upgrade from>.sqm`.
 To migrate to version 2, put migration statements in `1.sqm`: